 Utility Services recognizes that this new requirement may need an initial adjustment period to modify existing workflows to create a file to match the adopted standards.
 We will use this time period to work with submitters who may have questions or need additional guidance.
-January 2018 will be the cutoff date where the City reserves the right to put a hold on projects until the CAD Submittal Standards

 Do I need to submit a CAD file for all utility information?

 No. At this time only utility information managed by the Department of Utility Services is required in the CAD file.
 This includes horizontal infrastructure related to water, sewer and reclaim water assets within the City of Henderson service area.
 As additional standards are developed and adopted for other utility information, this requirement may be expanded and will be announced in advance.

 In what format do I submit the CAD file?